Warning Signs for Fall Protection

 Warning signs are one way employers can stay proactive about protecting their workers from potential fall hazards.
 They are particularly useful in fall protection because they alert workers to follow OSHA’s mandated requirements while completing certain duties or located in certain areas.

-What Kinds of Warning Signs are Used for Fall Protection?
+What Kinds of Warning Signs Are Used for Fall Protection?

-OSHA has three classifications of warning signs:
+OSHA has three classifications of warning signs: caution signs, danger signs, and safety instruction signs.
+Their uses are defined as follows:

 - Caution signs.
 29 CFR 1910.145(c)(2).
 “Caution signs shall be used only to warn against potential hazards or to caution against unsafe practices.”
 29 CFR 1910.145(c)(2)(i)